MiguelLaura/screenshot/README.md

 ## Authenticate

 This command is useful if you want to use the `--authenticate-folder` argument of the `take` command.
 It will open a browser where you'll be able to log into some plateform you want to take screenshot of.
 Particularly, you need to do so for Facebook and Twitter.
-The folder may need to be updated after a certain amount of time, or if you shut down your computer.

 ```
 usage: python -m screenshot.cli authenticate [-h] folder